openedx/edx-platform/docs/testing.rst

 You must run BOTH `--testsonly` and `--fasttest`.

-3. When done, you can kill your servers in the first terminal/ssh session with Control-C. *Warning*: Only hit Control-C one time so the nose test framework can properly clean up.
+3. When done, you can kill your servers in the first terminal/ssh session with Control-C. *Warning*: Only hit Control-C one time so the pytest framework can properly clean up.

 Running Lettuce Acceptance Tests